nathancarter/weblurch/doc/test-app-help.md

      its panel's title bar.
    * To run them all at once, use the Run button next to the drop-down menu itself.
+   * Every state in the current test's history can have comments added to it by clicking the pencil icon next to the thumbs-up and thumbs-down icons in its title bar.
+It's a great practice to add comments to your tests when creating them, so that later others who read them will know why you designed the test and what it's accomplishing.
+To remove a comment, simply edit it and delete all its text before saving.

+## Editing saved histories

+Use the following workflow to edit a saved history.
+ 1. Load it
+    * Load the test app afresh (or use the Reset button to clear it if you already have it loaded).
+    * In the History tab, choose the test history you wish to edit.
+    * Replay all of its steps by clicking the Run button next to the drop-down from which you selected the test history.
+      Now the test history has been loaded/copied into the test app *as the current history.*
+ 1. Edit it
+    * Use the Undo button to remove steps from the end of the history
+    * Use the Run button to add steps to the end of the history
+    * Use the Edit button on any step to change its comments
+ 1. Save it
+    * Use the naming and downloading controls on the top left of the history tab's view to download the new version of the test history as a JSON file.
+    * Save the file into the repository *over top of the old version* you wish to change.
+    * Commit your changes using git.
+      (Since test histories are stored in the repository, a git commit is a necessary step in this process.)